etirouthier/keras_dna/docs/generators.md

 ## Adding weights to the training

-To handle highly unbalanced distributions such as in genomics, the need of adding weights to the training often appears.
+In genomics, most of the data are unbalanced in terms of distribution (for example there are much more background sequences than annotated sequences), adding weights to the training can mitigate this fact.
 The keyword `weighting_mode` and `bins` will be covered in details in [Weights](weights.md).

 ## Adapting the shape of the one-hot-encoded DNA sequence